Shanu33/Traditional-Door-Lock-Automation/README.md

 # 🔐 Traditional-Door-Lock-Automation

 > Traditional locks are secure but have limitations like lost keys and no remote access.
-> This project upgrades a padlock and rimlock using IoT, microcontrollers, wireless modules, and a motor-driven linear actuator for remote control.
+> This project upgrades a padlock using IoT, microcontrollers, wireless modules, and a motor-driven linear actuator for remote control.
 > It enhances, not replaces, the existing lock system.
 The goal is to build a low-cost, user-friendly smart lock for homes, hostels, and small offices, offering both automation and convenience.

 ---